Ipswich Corporation Tramways

 History

 It is perhaps no surprise that Ipswich Corporation, which had acquired powers to construct a municipally owned electricity supply system as early as 1897, should subsequently decide to build and operate its own electric tramway system too.
-Powers to that end, as well as to purchase and convert the local horse-drawn tramway, which was owned by the Ipswich Tramway Company, were obtained in 1900.
-The corporation initially approached the company in 1899 to see whether it would be willing to sell them the tramway, but despite the ITCo's parlous financial situation, a price could not be agreed, the corporation eventually resorting to a compulsory purchase order, with the price set by arbitration, all of which needless to say, took time.
+Powers to that end, as well as to purchase and convert the local horse-drawn tramway, which was owned by the Ipswich Tramways Company, were obtained on the 6th August 1900 under the Ipswich Corporation (Tramways etc) Act 1900.

-Like most tramway systems, Ipswich's suffered during the Great War from loss of staff (and skills), severe restrictions on the purchase of spares, new track or vehicles, as well as an inability to do anything other than the absolute minimum of maintenance.
+Like most tramway systems, Ipswich's suffered during the Great War from a loss of staff (and their skills), and severe restrictions on the purchase of spares, new track or vehicles, all of which resulted in an inability to do anything other than the absolute minimum of maintenance.
 The track also suffered badly from greatly increased road traffic driven by the war economy, many of the heavily laden vehicles having iron-shod wheels.
-As a result, the system emerged from the conflict in very run-down condition, and whilst repairs were carried out, it quickly became clear that the corporation were looking for a less financially onerous solution than complete renewal of the tramway system.
-Although there was agitation within the town to look at motorbuses, the corporation favoured trolleybuses, a not uncommon situation where the tramway owners, be it a corporation or a company, also owned the electricity generation and supply infrastructure.
-A change of manager in 1921 also brought new ideas, which doubtless influenced the council's thinking.
+As a result, the system emerged from the conflict in very run-down condition, and though repairs were carried out, the system was now locked into a cycle of ever-increasing annual losses.

-Although the first tramway closure — the Bath St branch — had taken place in 1917 to enable its track to be used elsewhere, the first major line closure came on the 2nd September 1923 when the trams were withdrawn on the Cornhill to Station route to facilitate a trial involving on-loan trolleybuses, a temporary expedient which in fact became permanent.
+Although the first official tramway closure — the disused Bath Street branch — had taken place in 1917 to enable its track to be used elsewhere, the first major closure came on the 2nd September 1923 when the trams were withdrawn on the short north-south line from Cornhill to the main railway station to facilitate a trial involving hired trolleybuses, a temporary expedient that became permanent.

 Uniforms

-Ipswich Corporation took over the horse tram operations of the erstwhile Ipswich Tramway Company in November 1901, and continued to run horse-drawn services up until June 1903.
+Ipswich Corporation took over the horse-tram operations of the erstwhile Ipswich Tramway Company in November 1901, and continued to run horse-drawn services up until June 1903.
 Photographs which are incontestably from this era appear not to have survived, so it is currently impossible to state whether the corporation chose to issue uniforms to the men working these services, or whether it merely continued the policy of its predecessor, which was to have drivers and conductors wear informal but smart attire.

 Tramcar crews were also issued with double-breasted greatcoats with five pairs of buttons, epaulettes (with button fasteners) and high, fold-over collars; the latter do not appear to have carried any insignia.

 In common with the vast majority of UK tramway systems, Ipswich employed women during the Great War, as conductresses, to replace male staff lost to the armed services.
 These ladies were issued with long, tailored, single-breasted jackets with two large hip-level pockets, pleats, a waist belt and high, fold-over collars; the latter bore a staff number on the bearer's left-hand side (in individual brass numerals) and system initials — 'I C T' — on the right-hand side (in brass letters).
 The style of the uniform jacket was subtly altered at some point through the addition of a pocket on the bearer's right breast (with button closure) and epaulettes (with button fasteners).
-Summer headgear took the form of a straw bonnet upon which a script-lettering grade badge — Conductor — was worn; this was mounted on a hat band.
+Summer headgear took the form of a straw bonnet upon which a script-lettering grade badge — 'Conductor' — was worn; this was mounted on a hat band.
 In winter, waterproof bonnets were worn; these carried the usual brass, script-lettering grade badge.

 Further reading